+For the SRS resource set(s) configured in srs-ResourceSetToAddModListDCI-0-2 with higher layer parameter usage set to 'antennaSwitching' or ‘beamManagement’, the UE expects the same SRS resource set(s) with the same usage being configured in srs-ResourceSetToAddModList.

 For aperiodic SRS at least one state of the DCI field is used to select at least one out of the configured SRS resource set(s).

 < Unchanged parts are omitted >